open-telemetry/opentelemetry-specification/specification/metrics/api.md

 The API SHOULD support unregistration of callbacks.

+Callback functions SHOULD NOT take an indefinite amount of time.

-Callers SHOULD avoid making duplicate observations from asynchronous instrument callbacks.
+Callback functions SHOULD NOT make duplicate observations from asynchronous instrument callbacks.
 The resulting behavior when a callback observes multiple values for identical instrument and attributes is explicitly not specified.